rajyraman/Ryr.XrmToolBox.EntityImageUpdater/README.md

 After download, right-click on the zip file, choose properties and click on Unprotect.
 The extract the zip file into the Plugins folder of XrmToolBox.

+#Credits
+I have re-used lot of Tanguy's code from the View Layout Replicator code.
+I used this as the starting point, so that I can concentrate on the core functionality.

 #How does it look
 ![](https://github.com/rajyraman/Ryr.XrmToolBox.EntityImageUpdater/blob/master/EntityImageUpdater.png)